How annoying can a robot become?

 Young is studying how people and robotic systems work together, which will undoubtedly become very important in workplaces of the future.
 Just when that future will arrive is speculative.
 However, if sales are any indicator, it could be sooner than expected.
 Sales of professional service robots, those that interact with humans in the workplace, are on the rise.
-In 2016, 40,000 were sold for $4.6 billion.
-The International Federation of Robotics forecasts an increase to about $46 billion from 2016-2019.

 The University of Manitoba research has revealed some important issues and challenges ahead for human-robot interaction while on the job together, especially if the robot is a manager or supervisor of human workers.